Take your Wilderness First Responder (WFR) course in Costa Rica—and build your medical skills through hands-on training.

 Travel and medical Insurance recommendation

 You need to have travel medical insurance to take this course.
 It should cover you for all emergency medical expenses, emergency transport within Costa Rica, and emergency transport back to your home state or province.
-We’ll ask you to send us a copy (fax, scan, or clear photo) of your policy before your departure.
 Please carry a copy of your policy including the name, number, and emergency contact/claims number of the insurance provider with you in Costa Rica.

-We also recommended that you look into purchasing trip cancellation insurance as Boreal River Rescue does not refund or credit course tuition if you have to leave the program early or cancel at the last minute.
+We also recommended that you look into purchasing trip cancellation insurance as we can’t refund your tuition if you have to leave the program early or cancel at the last minute.

 Partnered with Wilderness Medical Associates (WMA)